 WILKINSON, A/Prof Katalin

-Principal Laboratory Research Scientist Scientist at The Francis Crick Institute London; Honorary Senior Lecturer, Division of Infection and Immunity, University College London; Honorary Associate Professor, Department of Medicine, University of Cape Town.
+Principal Research Scientist at The Francis Crick Institute London; Honorary Associate Professor, Division of Infection and Immunity, University College London; Honorary Associate Professor, Department of Medicine, University of Cape Town.

-Her research focuses on the immunology of HIV-associated tuberculosis, including the reconstitution of the immune response during antiretroviral treatment, the effect of treatment on potential biomarkers in HIV uninfected persons in order to identify correlates of protection and pathogenesis; the immunological characterisation of Tuberculosis-Associated Immune Reconstitution Inflammatory Syndrome (TB-IRIS); the biosignature of active and latent tuberculosis, preventing tuberculosis infection in HIV infected people more effectively; and novel peptide based correlates of protection and diagnosis in tuberculosis.
+Her research focuses on the immunology of HIV-associated tuberculosis (TB).
+More specifically, the reconstitution of the immune response during antiretroviral treatment, in order to identify correlates of protection (including immune mechanisms that lead to reduced susceptibility to TB), and pathogenesis (such as the Tuberculosis-Associated Immune Reconstitution Inflammatory Syndrome, TB-IRIS); the biosignature of the TB infection spectrum, from latent infection to active disease; preventing TB infection in HIV infected people more effectively; and the pathogenesis of tuberculous meningitis and pericarditis.